gophercoders/website/content/lessons/KS2/lower/repetition.md

 Sorry, your guess was to big.
 {{< /hilight >}}

-The `if else` statement is now completed so the remainder of the loop lines 37 and 38 now execute.
+The `if else` statement is now completed so the remainder of the loop, lines 37 and 38 now execute.
 Line 37 asks you to try another guess.
 Line 38 is identical to line 29 and stores your (new) guess in the answer variable.

-If you now enters 66 as your next (3rd guess) the output would look like this:
+If you now enter 66 as your next (3rd guess) the output would look like this:

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}